-Perform electrical and instrument maintenance activities in a team atmosphere to meet or exceed Clearon Corp.’s safety, environmental and production goals.
+Electrical and Instrument Technicians perform electrical and instrument maintenance activities in a team atmosphere to meet or exceed Clearon Corp.’s safety, environmental, and production goals.
 This position keeps the production units and supporting facilities in the utmost reliable working condition.
-The E/I Technician are expected to use sound judgment to make decisions that will contribute to the overall plant efficiency, objectives and policies.
+The E/I Technicians are expected to use sound judgment to make decisions that will contribute to the overall plant efficiency, objectives and policies.
 Safety and environmental issues are foremost in the overall consideration in forming these judgments.
-Position may require working shifts, weekends, holidays and occasional overtime.
+Position requires working shifts, weekends, holidays and occasional overtime.

 Major Responsibilities and Accountabilities include the following but are not intended to represent all job responsibilities and accountabilities:

 • Perform work in compliance with plant and specific area safety regulations.

 • Install, troubleshoot, calibrate, and repair various types of pneumatic and electronic instruments; automatic valves; and related equipment.

 • Install, troubleshoot, calibrate, and repair electrical motors; lighting circuits; and miscellaneous electrical equipment.

 • Perform routine and preventive maintenance on same equipment.